SiveyDev/format-phone-number-and-timezone/README.md

 (HH:MM EST >>> HH:MM MST) Name: +1XXXXXXXXXX

-This project is a paid commision.
+This project is a paid commision for a client's very specific use case.